What is the Integrated Listening Systems program?

 What does the Integrated Listening Systems program involve?

-The program involves 30-60 minute sessions 2-5 times a week for up to six months.
 A trained practitioner can deliver the program in a clinic.
-You also can do it at home supervised by a practitioner, or you can use a combination of these two options.
+You can also do it at home supervised by a practitioner, or you can use a combination of these options.

-A review of all types of auditory integration therapies found that there’s no evidence that sound therapies are effective as treatments for ASD.
+A review of all types of auditory integration therapies found that there’s no evidence that sound therapies are effective as therapies for autistic children.

 Who practises the Integrated Listening Systems program?